tbellembois/gochimitheque/README.md

 ## Principle

-Each Chimithèque application administrator can share its products database with the `-enablepublicproductsendpoint`.
+Each Chimithèque application administrator can share its products database with `-enablepublicproductsendpoint`.
 Note that only products informations (product cards) will be shared.

 You need at least one other public Chimithèque instance to be able to populate your new Chimithèque database.